Yallourn North: Present day

 In October 2013 the regional growth fund assisted in the completion of a $680,000 redevelopment of the hall.
 The local cricket club, and junior football club agreed to merge their facilities under the one roof at the hall.
 Eight months of renovations took place resulting in a brand-new multi-purpose commercial kitchen, new club rooms and toilet facilities, as well as extra meeting rooms and wheelchair facilities.
 It was officially opened by mayor Sandy Cam on 15 October 2013.
 As well as the sporting groups, common users of the hall include Moartz, Line Dancers, Yallourn North Action Group, and Yallourn North Primary School.
 It has also held other events recently such as ballet classes and hosted a primary school in the emergency following a fire in the Hazelwood open cut mine.

+Climate

+Yallourn North possesses an oceanic climate (Köppen: Cfb); experiencing warm summers and cool winters.
+Average maxima vary from 25.0 C in February to 11.8 C in July, while average minima fluctuate between 13.2 C in February and 4.6 C in July.
+Precipitation is moderate, averaging 889.6 mm per annum.
+However, rainfall is frequent: spread across 175.5 precipitation days, mostly from troughs or cold fronts associated with westerlies originating from the Southern Ocean.
+The town is not sunny, experiencing 182.8 cloudy days and only 47.0 clear days per annum.
+Extreme temperatures have ranged from 43.0 C on 24 January 1982 to -2.8 C on 6 August 1974.
+All climate data was sourced from Yallourn, a former company town located 9.8 km south of Yallourn North.

 Places of worship

 St. Brigid's Catholic Church

 In 1933 work on building St. Brigid's commenced, on land donated by the SECV, on the corner of North Road and Reserve Street.
 It was officially opened and blessed on 1 March 1936 by Bishop Ryan, assisted by Father Nolan, and the first mass was celebrated that same day.
-Under Father Walsh, the church was enlarged in 1950 by the addition of the "T" shaped part at the rear.
+Under Father Walsh, the church was enlarged in 1950 by the addition of the T-shaped part at the rear.
 The original building was lifted and moved at an angle to accommodate the extension on the same block.
 A few of the parishioners collected money via door knocking to raise extra funds for the work.

 In December 1979 the house next door became the official Presbytery and was blessed in a ceremony conducted by Bishop Fox.
 No longer used as a Presbytery, it is once more a private home.